DiscoTex/BGPredictor/readme.md

    ```

 3. **Configure Environment Variables**:
+   Rename the `.env.sample` file to `.env`
-   Modify the `.env` file in the project root with the following (adjust values as needed):
+   Modify `.env` file in the project root with your own Nightscout URL and MongoDB connection string

    ```
    NIGHTSCOUT_URL=https://your-nightscout-url.com